 At first I was always getting it wrong and even had my accountant on retainer to help me out.
 I had to ask the folks at Wave to help me out once, because I messed it up beyond recognition.
 It’s only by learning the hard and costly way that I now have mastery over my numbers.
 If you’re interested in getting started with Wave Accounting, and you run payroll, I’ll hook you up with a $100 Amazon coupon, just holla!

 Every two weeks, I create a large batch of Pinterest content.
 Once set up, anything between 20 – 30 pins are automatically shared every day.
 This is a whole large subject area in itself, but here’s the nutshell version.
 I use Canva Pro to make Pinterest graphics that promote my blog posts, usually a few different variations so I can split test them.
-If you want to get started with Canva for free, this link will entitle you credits for some premium assets.
+If you want to get started with Canva for free for 30 days, try it out and use my Canva affiliate link!

 Ask for reviews